franz-alt/cv-playground/README.md

 Object detection with TensorFlow could be performed with the *tfpredict* algorithm.
 To enable this feature you have to edit the following option

-    option(USE_TENSORFLOW_SEGMENTATION "Use Google TensorFlow for image segmentation."
+    option(BUILD_WITH_TENSORFLOW_SEGMENTATION "Build with enabled Google TensorFlow C++ support for image segmentation and enable 'tfpredict' algorithm."
 OFF)

 and set the environment variable *TensorFlowCC_ROOT*.